-2023 (thousands of dollars) 2022 (thousands of dollars) Audit Fees These fees were incurred to audit the financial statements of iA Financial Corporation, iA Insurance, and its segregated funds.
-4,151 3,162 Audit Fees of Subsidiaries These fees were incurred to audit the financial statements of certain subsidiaries of iA Financial Corporation, except for iA Insurance.
-2,797 2,291 Total Audit Fees 6,948 5,453 Audit-related Fees These fees were incurred for assurance and related services that are reasonably related to the performance of the audit or review of the financial statements such as special reports, services related to the issuance of share capital, additional work related to the adoption of IFRS 17 and IFRS 9 and audit work related to externally managed properties.
-1,526 3,613 Tax Fees 0 31 Other Fees (fees for non-audit-services) These fees were incurred for consulting services related to cybersecurity strategy, external industry analysis and risk management.
-852 387 Total 9,326 9,484
+2024 (thousands of dollars) 2023 (thousands of dollars) Audit Fees These fees were incurred to audit the financial statements of iA Financial Corporation, iA Insurance, and its segregated funds.
+4,949 4,151 Audit Fees of Subsidiaries These fees were incurred to audit the financial statements of certain subsidiaries of iA Financial Corporation, except for iA Insurance.
+4,284 2,797 Total Audit Fees 9,233 6,948 Audit-related Fees These fees were incurred for assurance and related services that are reasonably related to the performance of the audit or review of the financial statements such as special reports, services related to the issuance of share capital and audit work related to externally managed properties.
+713 1,526 Tax Fees 0 0 Other Fees (fees for non-audit-services) These fees were incurred for a climate presentation to the Board (special mandate).
+For 2023, these fees were incurred for consulting services related to cybersecurity strategy, external industry analysis and risk management.
+5 852 Total 9,951 9,326